 A decision letter will be sent in mid-February to applicants who indicate Beaumont School as their first choice.

 If applicants indicate Beaumont School is their first choice but they are not admitted, Beaumont will automatically forward their applications to their second choice school.

 Public/Private School Applicants

 We welcome rolling admissions from students at public or private schools.
-To begin the application process, students must set up an account through the Beaumont Online Admissions Portal.
-Please contact the Admission Office or download a copy of the Beaumont Application.
+To begin the application process, students must create a Prospective Student Profile.
+Please contact the Admission Office to request a copy of the Beaumont Application.
 The completed application, along with a student’s transcript, 2 teacher recommendations, and a personal essay are required for review.
 Students should forward their current school records to the Beaumont Admission Office by using the records release form.
 This form should be completed and forwarded to the current school’s principal’s office.